 There are multiple return chutes.
 During opening hours the return chute is situated in the wall at the left-hand end of the Membership & Payments Desk.
 An After Hours return chute is located on the left of the Level 1 main entrance (locked during Opening Hours).

-The Library, Duhig Building, is wheelchair accessible via three entrances.
+The Library is wheelchair accessible via the entrance on Level 1.
 All levels of the library are served by lifts.

-There are lockers available for clients with special needs on Levels 3 and 4 of the Social Sciences and Humanities Library, and Levels 4 and 5 of the Duhig Tower Postgraduate Study Area.
+There are lockers available for clients with special needs on Level 3 of the Social Sciences and Humanities Library.
 Computing facilities and desks with priority for clients with special needs are also available.
 Please contact library staff for further information.